Download PDF

 Open Markets

-The Philippines has 11 preferential trade agreements in force.
-The trade-weighted average tariff rate is 5.6 percent, and 285 nontariff measures are in effect.
+The trade-weighted average tariff rate is 5.3 percent.
 Foreign investment is generally welcome, and the investment code treats foreign investors the same as it treats domestic investors.
-However, investment in several sectors remains restricted.
-The financial sector, dominated by banking, is relatively stable.
-Capital markets are underdeveloped.
+The financial sector is dominated by banking and relatively stable, but capital markets are underdeveloped.